undefinedlabs/scope-docs/docs/go-http-instrumentation.md

 ### Injecting the trace information to an outgoing request

-In order for the Scope Go agent to trace an outgoing request, you must attach the context to the it.
+In order for the Scope Go agent to trace an outgoing request, you must attach the context to it.
 For example:

 ```go
 import (